 At the same time, the Frankish realm was falling apart.
 Members of the royal family fought amongst themselves for territory, and the ceaseless civil wars created a disordered and fragmented society.
 At the best of times the kings would have found it hard to provide effective protection against the Vikings raiders, given the primitive communications of the day.
 In the anarchic conditions of the 9th and 10th centuries, they found it impossible.

 In these circumstances the local dukes and counts (who we will call “magnates”, and who now routinely passed their offices on from father to son) filled the power vacuum and were able to organize resistance (or payment) to invaders.
-They built up local defences around a growing network of castles – new defensive structures which give much-needed protection in a violent and disorderly society.
+They built up local defenses around a growing network of castles – new defensive structures which give much-needed protection in a violent and disorderly society.

 Within their territories, the magnates increasingly usurped the royal authority.
 Their own domains, however, were subject to the same process of fragmentation.
-Command of a castle gives its local lord strong protection against foreign raiders, against neighbouring lords – and against his superior lord.
+Command of a castle gives its local lord strong protection against foreign raiders, against neighboring lords – and against his superior lord.
 Commanders of castles (“castellans”) increasingly treated their castles and the land around them as their own.

-The result was that public authority at every level disintegrated, and the functions of government – military, judicial, administrative – became devolved and privatised in the hands of regional magnates and local lords.
+The result was that public authority at every level disintegrated, and the functions of government – military, judicial, administrative – became devolved and privatized in the hands of regional magnates and local lords.
 A kings’ direct power was confined to his own semi-private territories (royal domains).
 In the wider realms, he could no longer issue orders to officials obedient to his command; instead he had to win the cooperation of the magnates through a process of negotiation.
 When a king lost the support of his magnates, as happened on a regular basis, he lost control of his kingdom.

 It is this devolution of power from king to count, and from count to local lord, that gave rise to the social-political phenomenon we call the “feudal system”.
 It was based on personal loyalties and mutual obligations between kings, magnates, local lords and their followers.
-It was only through these ties that some kind of order was able to prevail throughout the medieval realms, and that kings were able to mobilise the military resources of their kingdoms.
+It was only through these ties that some kind of order was able to prevail throughout the medieval realms, and that kings were able to mobilize the military resources of their kingdoms.

 As feudal relationships became more established, the Church was called upon to give them religious sanction in the ceremonies of investiture in which lords and vassals swore solemn oaths to sanctified the agreements between them.
-The Church then played a major part in defining the ideal ethical behaviour of the feudal nobility, and thus helped to give rise to the chivalric code of knighthood.
+The Church then played a major part in defining the ideal ethical behavior of the feudal nobility, and thus helped to give rise to the chivalric code of knighthood.

 It can be seen from the above that feudalism arose as a response to circumstances in which endemic warfare was the order of the day.
-The feudal society was one organised for war; a central reason for its coming into being was the need for kings and great lords to call forth armies of mounted warriors.
+The feudal society was one organized for war; a central reason for its coming into being was the need for kings and great lords to call forth armies of mounted warriors.
 This is implicit in the fact that the entire fief-system was based on multiples of knights’ fees.